lucylow/Covid_Control/README.md

 ------

 **Testing: Scenario Generators**

+MAE == Mean Absolute Error metric: the students that rank higher will have a lower score on the metric, which means they incurred fewer errors you should aim for the minimum Mean Absolute Error (MAE

+The evaluation metric for this competition is Mean Absolute Error (MAE).
+The MAE metric takes the differences in all of the predicted and actual prices, adds them up and then divides them by the number of observations.

+MAE=1N∑t=1N|pi−ai|
+where N is the number of tweets in the testing dataset, pi the predicted number of retweets for tweeti and ai the actual number of retweets for the same tweet

 Teams are highly encouraged to use the scenario generators found on the GitHub repository to try out different evaluation scenarios before submitting their models.
 Instructions on how to use these scenario generators to test models can be found within the sample models provided by Cognizant on the GitHub repository.